30/360, Actual/365, and Actual/360 – How Lenders Calculate Interest on CRE Loans – Some Important Insights

 To give an example, let say the three lenders are each offering a $1,000,000 loan at 4% for 10 years with no interest only period.
 Lender A is using 30/360, lender B is using Actual/365, and lender C is using Actual/360.
 The actual interest rate and total payments are shown for each lender below:

-As the table shows, lender A has the most favorable terms and lender C has the least favorable.
+As the table shows, Lender A has the most favorable terms for a borrower and Lender C has the least favorable.
 The next section will explain these calculations using our example above.
-If you want to see excel amortization schedules using these three methods, scroll to the bottom to download the 3-tiered debt module and you can also click here to get a more thorough explanation of how the module works.

 30/360 is calculated by taking the annual interest rate proposed in the loan (4%) and dividing it by 360 to get the daily interest rate (4%/360 = 0.0111%).
 Then, take the daily interest rate and multiply it by 30 to get the monthly interest rate (0.333%).
 This loan calculation assumes that there are 360 days a year and 30 days in each month.
 This interest calculation method returns a true 4% interest rate.